loganhasson/pushstream-and-ruby/README.md

 #### Dependencies

-Before we can actually install pushstream, we'll need to install several dependencies.
+Before we can actually install push stream, we'll need to install several dependencies.
 We'll do this with the apt package manager.
 To get the most up-to-date list of packages, run the following two commands (responding with `Y` when prompted) on your server:

 1. `$ apt-get update`
 2. `$ apt-get upgrade`